RedKenrok/node-audiorecorder/README.md

 // Options is an optional parameter for the constructor call.
 // If an option is not given the default value, as seen below, will be used. const options = {
-  // Amount of channels to record.
-  channels: 1,
-  // Recording device to use.
-  device: null,
-  // Which program to use, either 'arecord', 'sox', and 'rec'.
+	program: `rec`,			// Which program to use, either `arecord`, `rec`, and `sox`.
-  program: 'rec',
-  // Audio sample rate in hz.
-  sampleRate: 16000,
+	device: null,			// Recording device to use.

+	channels: 1,			// Channel count.
+	bits: 16,				// Sample size. (only for `rec` and `sox`)
+	encoding: `signed-integer`,	// Encoding type. (only for `rec` and `sox`)
+	rate: 16000,			// Sample rate.
+	type: `wav`,			// File type.

+	// Following options only for `rec` and `sox` programs
-  // Time of silence in seconds before it stops recording.
+	silence: 2,				// Time of silence in seconds before it stops recording.
-  silence: 2,
-  // Silence threshold (only for 'sox' and 'rec').
-  threshold: 0.5,
+	threshold: 0.5,			// Silence threshold.
-  // Silence threshold to start recording, overrides threshold (only for 'sox' and 'rec').
+	thresholdStart: null,	// Silence threshold to start recording, overrides threshold.
-  thresholdStart: null,
-  // Silence threshold to stop recording, overrides threshold (only for 'sox' and 'rec').
+	thresholdStop: null,	// Silence threshold to stop recording, overrides threshold.
-  thresholdStop: null,
 };
 // Optional parameter intended for debugging.
 // The object has to implement a log and warn function.